JKNaveen/Python-Programs/README.md

-This is a basic programs of Python Programming, in order to get basic understanding of coding.
+Collection of basic programs of python.